 Successful medical treatment of the primary disorder in cases of splenomegaly can lead to regression of the hypersplenism without the need for surgery.

-Splenectomy is indicated to help control or stage the basic disease in cases of splenomegaly.
-These diseases can include hereditary spherocytosis, autoimmune thrombocytopenia (ITP) or autoimmune hemolysis.
+Splenectomy is indicated to help control or stage the underlying disease in cases of splenomegaly.
+These diseases can include hereditary spherocytosis, immune thrombocytopenia (ITP) or autoimmune hemolysis.
 In addition, splenectomy enables pathological diagnosis in lymphoproliferative disorders such as splenic marginal zone lymphoma or hairy cell leukemia

 Splenectomy is also indicated for the treatment of chronic, severe hypersplenism.
 This can occur in conditions such as the following:

-In rare cases, splenectomy may be used to treat thrombotic thrombocytopenic purpura (TTP); however, therapeutic plasma exchange transfusion (plasmapheresis) has largely supplanted the need for splenectomy.
+In rare cases, splenectomy may be used to treat thrombotic thrombocytopenic purpura (TTP).
+However, therapeutic plasma exchange transfusion (plasmapheresis) has largely supplanted the need for splenectomy in these patients

 Inpatient care for patients with splenomegaly depends on the modality used to treat the underlying cause of the condition and on the complications of that care.
 These therapies are not unique to splenomegaly treatment and, therefore, are not discussed here.

 Outpatient care of patients with splenomegaly consists of three main focus areas: (1) primary etiologic disease; (2) blood count monitoring, especially when associated with a myeloproliferative disease as the cause; and (3) monitoring for overwhelming postsplenectomy infection (OPSI).